A drought that could affect plan menus and parch participants

 Based on this paradigm shift, we believe that a fiduciary’s ongoing due diligence process can be enhanced to help ensure that MCG funds will meet plan and participant needs in the future.
 As we’ve noted in the past, it may be time for investment committees to become more familiar with in-depth investment statistics or lean on their plan advisors to provide such analysis.
 While prudent in any investment environment, we think a focus on the following factors will be especially important given the changing landscape and the potential for heightened volatility:

-With the market downturn so far this year, valuations have settled at more reasonable levels, but now investors must focus on the macroeconomic picture and the potential impact on company earnings.
-Coupled with the multiple contraction we have already seen, valuations could adjust further if earnings decline or benchmark interest rates continue to rise.
+Following a significant reset in interest rates, valuations have settled at more reasonable levels, but now investors must focus on the macroeconomic picture and the potential impact on company earnings.

 Firms with sustainable competitive advantages should be able to withstand inflation and competition while maintaining growth and profitability over the long term.
 But, while some competitively advantaged companies trade at a premium, their positioning can erode over time, shrinking their addressable opportunity.
 Furthermore, every company faces different unit economics, or the cost to gain a customer measured against the value or profit generated from acquiring that customer.
 While some companies spend significantly to acquire customers and gain valuable market share, investors should evaluate those costs against the returns they generate over the long term, seeking companies with unit economics that are reasonable and understandable.